dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2101.md

 And you should respond:

-「Oh, those are details that needn’t concern us at the moment.
-We’ll decide about them later.」
+「Oh, those are details that needn't concern us at the moment.
+We'll decide about them later.」

 199